yangzhongke/Zack.EFCore.Batch/README.md

 # Zack.EFCore.Batch
  Using this library, Entity Framework Core users can delete or update multiple records from a LINQ Query in a SQL statement without loading entities.
+ This libary supports Entity Framework Core 5.0 and above.
  Instructions:
  Step 1:
 ```